-Engineering This course addresses vocal recording techniques, including getting sound into the digital audio workstation the right way.
+Engineering: This course addresses vocal recording techniques, including getting sound into the digital audio workstation the right way.
 Learn digital audio fundamentals and recording templates.
 Engineering is taught in Pro Tools.
+Have an in-depth review of microphones and recording equipment, dynamic and time-based effects, vocal recording, Melodyne, Auto Tune and Vocalign.

-Music Business The music business class at our school covers the foundations of managing a music career.
+Music Business: The music business class at our school covers the foundations of managing a music career.
 Contracts, publishing, streaming, copyright, taxes… it’s all here.
+How to build a team, managers, lawyers, types of record deals, record labels, sampling and performance rights organizations.

-Artist Branding An artist must have a solid brand, but they must also know how to market it.
+Artist Branding: An artist must have a solid brand, but they must also know how to market it.
 Learn how, including the ins and outs of song distribution and online presence for music artists, producers, and other industry professionals.
+Learn messaging and story, audience analysis, music video production, how to generate cover art, social media marketing and strategy, networking, and negotiation.

 Q: Can I do the program on my own schedule?